luke-r-mills/luke-r-mills.github.io/_posts/2023-04-21-analysing-a-dirt-cheap-router_part_3.md

 In some binaries without symbols, finding functions can be pretty difficult - especially if things like debug strings have been stripped out or source code is not available.
 Luckily for us, there are plenty of debug strings that can be used to identify loads of primitive C functions, such as *socket*, *sendto*, *recvfrom*, *setsockopt*, etc.

-I also identified other functions such as *sleep*, *malloc*, and *free* by googling some debug strings and finding source code online, as this is a Realtek SDK it is pretty simple to find some matching source code.
+I also identified other functions such as *sleep*, *malloc*, and *free* by googling some debug strings and finding source code online, as this is a Realtek SDK it is pretty simple to find.
 Then it is just a matter of comparing it against what you have in Ghidra, and you can easily name plenty of functions.

 # Building the Chain